 - Some people’s opinions, questions and comments are dismissed as irrelevant, while others are held up as truth

-- Some people’s questions and comments are rationalised away, trying to prove that they are wrong, while others are believed to be unquestionably right
+- Some people’s questions and comments are rationalised away, trying to prove that they are unquestionably wrong, while others are believed to be unquestionably right

-- When disagreement or discomfort arises, force is used – either physically or by creating an emotional mood that overpowers the initial issue
+- When disagreement or discomfort arises, force is used, either physically or by creating an emotional mood that overpowers the initial issue

-- Sustained or strategic stonewalling is used – evasiveness and a refusal to engage and cooperate in open and honest dialogue
+- Sustained or strategic stonewalling is used, evasiveness and a refusal to engage and cooperate in open and honest dialogue

-Signs of a healthy balance of power:
+Signs of a healthy flow of power:

 - People feel free to express their emotions and experiences